 You can store it in the fridge up to 4 days and it will remain fresh and delicious.

 - 1 kg pumpkin (about 4 cups cooked mashed pumpkin)

 - 3 egg

-- ½ cup sugar
+- 1/4 cup sugar

-- 1 can condensed milk 400gr
+- 1 can condensed milk (400gr)

-- 1 tsp salt
+- 1/2 tsp salt

-- 1 tsp cinnamon
+- 2 tsp cinnamon

 - 2 tbsp unsalted butter